 The Empirical Rule (68–95–99.7% rule) states that, in a normal distribution, almost all data lies within 3 standard deviations of the mean.
 This comes very handy when you are trying to identify outliers in your data or even as a way to check the distribution’s normality.

 How can you determine if your Probability Distribution is Normal?

 When you get the sample of outcomes from our experiment, a common first step is to plot the number of occurrences against sample values to get the distribution curve.

 When working with Normal Distribution, you should get a bell-shaped curve.
 If you see a rough estimation of a bell, you can proceed with other tests to be fully sure that your samples come from a normal distribution.

-Just like the histogram, the Q-Q plot is a visual check and it is subjective to what the reader might consider a good-enough straight line is.
+Just like the histogram, the Q-Q plot is a visual check and it is subjective to what the reader might consider a good enough straight line.

 Additional Statistical Tests

 You can also do some additional tests to confirm the normality of your probability distribution.
 A common statistical test for normality is the Shapiro-Wilk test, which tells you if your data comes from a normal distribution depending on the alpha level you have set.

 - Brilliant.org.
 Continuous Random Variables — Probability Density Function. https://brilliant.org/wiki/continuous-random-variables-probability-density/

 - Machine Learning Mastery.
 A Gentle Introduction to Statistical Data Distributions. https://machinelearningmastery.com/statistical-data-distributions/